 For the M.A. in Counseling Psychology program, nine credits or more is considered full time.
-Students are not intended to enroll in the program part time, and attending part time is not a readily available option.
-For this reason, a student is responsible for all complications (concerning the availability of required courses or the ability to meet graduation requirements, for example) that may occur should, for emergency reasons, he or she needs to attend less than full time.
+The School of Graduate Psychology is based on a cohort system, and attending part time is not a readily available option.
+For this reason, a student is responsible for all complications (concerning the availability of required courses or the ability to meet graduation requirements, for example) that may occur should, for emergency reasons, he or she need to attend less than full time.

 A student must have the permission of the Program Director in order to enroll for fewer than the required credits in any given term during the course of the program, and that option may not be available.
-Should a student take fewer than nine credits either due to transferring credits or due to emergency reasons, his or her financial aid may be affected.
+Should a student take fewer than nine credits, either due to transferring credits or emergency reasons, his or her financial aid may be affected.